 A2.
 Were the current national legislative representatives elected through free and fair elections?
 3 / 4

-In the unicameral Parliament, 132 members are chosen by popular vote, and 12 seats are reserved for indirectly elected paramount chiefs.
+In the unicameral Parliament, 132 members are chosen by popular vote, and 14 seats are reserved for indirectly elected paramount chiefs.
 Parliamentary elections are held concurrently with the presidential election every five years.
-Despite the complaints made by the SLPP and some procedural errors, observers determined that the last parliamentary elections in 2012 were credible.
+During the 2018 parliamentary elections, the APC retained its majority, winning 68 seats, while the SLPP increased its share to 49 seats, up from 42 in 2012.
+Two new parties, the Coalition for Change (C4C) and the National Grand Coalition (NGC), entered Parliament with 8 and 4 seats, respectively.
+Despite some procedural errors, international observers stated that the parliamentary elections were credible.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 4 / 4